sumitamin/to-do-list/README.md

 redux-saga - middleware for redux, to perform all necessary task to save/update redux

 # .env file
 credential and keys are saved in .env file.
-connection string to mongodb is represented by dbUrl in, change it to yours if necessary

 # Steps to set up project
 install latest node LTS